Niyidukunda/Professional-PROFILE-AUTOMATION/README.md

 ### Need Help?
 - Create an [Issue](https://github.com/Niyidukunda/Professional-PROFILE-AUTOMATION/issues) on GitHub
 - Include error messages and what you were trying to do
-- Someone will help you out!
+- I'll try to help you out!

 ## Contributing